Robonavigators/ESP32-C3-Walkie-Talkie-/README.md

 A low-latency, encrypted, multi-device walkie-talkie system built on the ESP32-C3 Pro Mini.
 This project utilizes the ESP-NOW protocol to broadcast real-time I2S digital audio to 10 or more devices simultaneously without the need for a Wi-Fi router.

-It features an onboard web server with a modern Glassmorphism UI for configuring your network's encryption passcord on the fly.
+It features an onboard web server with a modern Glassmorphism UI for configuring your network's encryption password on the fly.

 ## ✨ Features